Using Organizational Charts to Strengthen Employee Engagement

 When HR spots high engagement, they can explore successful practices – such as recognition programs or structured career paths – that could benefit other departments. - Targeting Low-Engagement Teams

 For teams with low engagement, HR can investigate common themes such as workload, growth opportunities, or team culture.
 From there, they can collaborate with managers to design targeted solutions.
+In Egypt and Saudi Arabia, addressing engagement challenges in specific departments often involves tailoring solutions to align with local workforce expectations and leadership styles.

 Equipping Managers with Engagement Tools